Rauris: Construction of the church in Rauris

 In 1203 the delighted Chrysant of Einöd constructed a chapel in honour of St. Michael.
 In 1339, the reconstruction of the church was applied for and in just 15 years was completed.
 In documents from 1411, it has been discovered that the church was reconstructed once again.
 However, there has only been a consecrated and independent parish of Rauris since 1858.
 The parish-church of Rauris is called the Church of Saint Martin and Saint James.

 Gold-mining

 The valley gained providence and wealth through gold-mining.
 From 1377 to 1802, Rauris held an independent country and mountain-court.
 Mining reached its peak from the 15th to 16th centuries.
 The houses of the mine-workers still testify to the affluence of this time with bow-gates and bay windows.
 By 1500, the valley had more than 3.000 inhabitants.

 Construction of the weather station

-Gold-operator Ignaz Rojacher, who lived in the 19th century, built the weather station on Sonnblick (3.105m / 10.687 feet) in 1886 as a worldwide first and the then most highly situated meteorological observation station.
+Gold-operator Ignaz Rojacher, who lived in the 19th century, built the weather station on Hoher Sonnblick (3.105m / 10.687 feet) in 1886 as a worldwide first and the then most highly situated meteorological observation station.

 The cable car which supplied the weather station on Sonnblick was completed in 1954.
 Until then, everything which was required had to be carried from the valley to the summit.